Wonder

 When we grow up, we become quite self-oriented, self-promoting, self-centered.
 We close ourselves off to possibilities and the wonders of God that surround us.

-I’d like to share a couple creative ways God has lifted my spirit and heart.
+I’d like to share a couple creative ways God has deeply touched heart.
 Artists are truly the builders of God’s kingdom.
 They help bring Heaven to earth.
 They are witnesses of God’s grace and truth, of His love and presence.
 Their gifts come from God’s heart and mind.

 Reinhart Buhr – Go to his website, or to YouTube and discover the wonder of his inspired music.
 I felt deep stirring inside me.
 Transcendent.